best-practice-and-impact/qa-of-code-guidance/book/modular_code.md

 That said, great strengths of notebooks include their flexibility in displaying results while you are exploring data, and their ability to present final research code alongside a narrative.
-Therefore the top 2 reasons to use notebooks in the project lifecycle is to:
+Therefore two good places to use notebooks in the project lifecycle is to:

-- explore and 'play' with the data while developing your methods.
+- Explore and 'play' with the data while developing your methods.
-- turn notebooks into HTML reports to present results to end users.
+- Turn notebooks into HTML reports to present results to end users.

-In short, notebooks are not suitable for modularising analysis pipelines, however, they are a great way to do research analytics and to present results.
+In short, notebooks are not suitable for modularising analysis pipelines.
+However, they are a great way to do research analytics and to present results.
 Therefore, as the exploratory part of your analysis draws to a close, or there is a need to produce similar analysis more regularly, it is wise to refactor notebooks.
 Reusable functions and classes can be moved to modules and the main analysis pipeline might instead be reproducibly run from a script.
 Here are a few suggestions to consider when refactoring code from notebooks: